Sushmasri-06/ai_voice_assistant/README.md

 Tested on macOS with Python 3.9+

 You can expand it with more features like Wikipedia search, reminder setting, or even Spotify control!

+say “Hey Assistant” before every command.
+That’s because the assistant is listening for the wake word "hey assistant" to know when you're actually giving a command.

+So yes — even to exit, you need to say:

+“Hey Assistant”
+“Exit”

+Why it's built this way-
+  *It helps avoid reacting to random background noise or unintended speech.

+  *It mimics how real assistants like Alexa or Siri work: they wait for a wake word before processing.

 👩‍💻 Author